davidcochrum/dotenv-vault-laravel/README.md

 ## 🔧 Custom Config

-Should you need to customize the path where you store your `.env.vault` or its filename, publish the package configuration file and update the settings as desired:
+Should you need to customize the path where you store your `.env.vault`, publish the package configuration file and update the settings as desired:

 ```shell